daisukelab/ml-sound-classifier/README.md

 ## 3. Application concepts

-Following examples introduce possible impacts, when you apply this kind of predictor in your applications.
+Following examples introduce possible impacts when you apply this kind of classifier in your applications.

 ### App #1 iPhone recording sound example: Fireworks detection